Revolutionary-Games/Thrive/doc/style_guide.md

   interface.
 So even if you have unrelated changes within the same file, you can still separate them.

 - When the master branch is updated, you should usually keep your feature branch as-is.
 If you really need the new features from master, do a merge.
+Or if there is a merge conflict preventing your pull request from being merged.

 - When a feature branch is done, open a pull request on GitHub so that others can review it.
 Chances are that during this review, there will still be issues to be resolved before the branch can be merged into master.

 - To keep master's commit history clean, your commits in the feature branch will have to be "squashed" into one single (or at least very few) commit.
-  It must also be rebased onto master if the master branch had any other changes since your branch was created.
-To do so, use an interactive rebase, and edit the commit message of the first feature commit, then squashing all subsequent commits into that first one.
-  It is a good idea to keep the other commit messages inside the new commit's message for future reference.
+This can be done from the Github accept pull request button, hit the arrow to the right side and select "merge and squash".
+If doing squashing manually it is a good idea to keep the other commit messages inside the new commit's message for future reference.

-- For maintainers: GitHub requires a merge commit to recognize the merging of a pull request.
+- For maintainers: When manually squashing GitHub requires a merge commit to recognize the merging of a pull request.
 A "git merge --squash" does not create a merge commit and will leave the pull request's branch "dangling".
 To make GitHub properly reflect the merge, follow the procedure outlined in the previous bullet point, then click the "Merge Pull Request" button on GitHub (or do a normal "git merge".

-**/